Sourodip-K/What-is-the-weather/README.md

 # What-is-the-weather
-Type in your city name and hit enter!
+Type in your city name and hit enter to find the recent weather updates!